-Raise your hand if you have an ex-girlfriend or ex-boyfriend that just won’t stop bugging you… Sure, you’ve changed your phone number and moved 3,000 miles away, but changing your email is out of the question!
-Today we’ll learn how to auto-delete their psychotic emails from your Gmail account.
+Raise your hand if you ever had someone that just won’t stop bugging you and keeps sending you unwanted emails.
+Sure, you could change your phone number and move 3,000 miles away, but changing your email is out of the question!
+Today we’ll learn how to auto-delete their annoying emails from ever reaching your inbox.

-Rather than a “Block” button like many email clients have, Gmail has a powerful “Filter” feature which you can use for all sorts of purposes, but for today’s lesson we’ll use a filter to automatically delete messages from a specific (and likely obnoxious) person.
+Rather than a “Block” button like many email clients have, Gmail has a powerful “Filter” feature which you can use for all sorts of purposes.
+In today’s lesson, we’ll use a filter to automatically delete messages from a specific (and likely obnoxious) person.

 Filtering Emails in Gmail

-Clicking the “Create Filter” button will make this filter active, and you’ll find it listed under Settings \ Filters in case you want to edit or delete it.
+After clicking the “Create Filter” button, the filter will be active and you’ll find it listed under Settings > Filters and Blocked Messages, in case you want to edit or delete it.